The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: Distances to Galaxy groups

 We determined that the full TF and grouped TF distributions are drawn from the same distribution since the offset is consistent with 0, and K--S test resulted in a $p$-value of 0.16.
 For FP, however, we find a statistically significant offset of

 with a $p$-value of 0.001.
 The difference implies that the FP galaxies that were grouped in the \citet{Lim2017} catalogs are not drawn from the same distribution as the full population.

 The log-distance ratios of FP galaxies in larger groups appear to be systematically smaller than those in smaller groups \citep{Howlett2022}, so the DR1 FP analysis applies a richness correction \citep{DESI_DR1_FP}.
-Yet, after this correction, we still see a statistically significant offset between the FP galaxies from groups and the full population.
+The richness correction is an empirical relation of possible physical origin found from comparing the mean log-distance ratio of FP galaxies in groups and field galaxies (as prescribed using a crude grouping algorithm, separate from the group catalog we use in this work); essentially, individual log-distance ratios are corrected to match the expected field galaxy value, based on the richness of its group.
+Yet, even after this correction, we still see a statistically significant offset between the FP galaxies from groups and the full population.
 The galaxies in groups are on average brighter, which is consistent with the theory that many fainter FP galaxies were missed in the group catalogs.
 We thus corrected this offset for the grouped FP galaxies when calculating the weighted average of the FP sample, as not doing so would result in a biased full-sample zero-point.
 We do \textit{not} apply a correction to the distances themselves; we only ensure the weighted average is representative of the full population.